Z0ntaro/Joke-Generator/README.md

 ## ✨ Features

 - 🃏 Generates random jokes upon button click.
-- `WARNING` includes all kinds of jokes.
+- `WARNING:` includes all kinds of jokes.
 - ⏳ Provides a loading indicator while fetching a joke.

 ## 🛠️ Technologies Used